Convert PDF to TOML

 Tom's Obvious, Minimal Language

-Modern configuration file format designed to be easy to read and write.
-Used extensively in Rust (Cargo.toml), Python (pyproject.toml), and many modern development tools.
-Emphasizes clarity and simplicity.
-Config Format Human-Readable |
+Modern configuration file format created by Tom Preston-Werner (GitHub co-founder) in 2013.
+Designed to be easy to read, write, and parse with unambiguous semantics.
+Adopted as the standard configuration format for Rust (Cargo.toml), Python (pyproject.toml), Hugo, and many modern development tools and platforms.
+Config Standard Human-Readable |

 | Technical Specifications |